 American Board of Foot and Ankle Surgery utilizes a demanding, comprehensive certification process encompasses passing written examinations, submitting simple and complex surgical cases and completing simulations of cases.
 This ensures diplomates perform a diverse and extensive range of foot and ankle surgeries and that they have demonstrated the highest level of proficiency to earn board certification.
 To demonstrate continued proficiency, foot and ankle surgeons must be recertified every 10 years.

 As physicians who have the authority to prescribe controlled substances, perform surgeries and make clinical diagnoses, podiatric physicians and surgeons, like other physicians and surgeons, are required to complete 100 hours of continuing education every two years for licensure in the State of Washington.
+Podiatry is the definitive, comprehensive medical and surgical specialty that deals exclusively with the foot and ankle.

 “Dr. Hoy helped me with my foot issue.
 He was even able to diagnosis and give me advice on an ankle problem that no physical therapist had been able to crack.
 Highly recommend.” -Patricia M., 6/22/2015